airzero24/Atlas/README.md

 # Atlas
 ![](Atlas.png?style=centerme)

 Atlas is a lightweight Windows Apfell agent written in C#.
 It was intended to be used as an initial access agent with a focus on stability and flexibility in its configuration.
-I create the agent in an attempt to learn more about coding in C#, so the code is not optimized or written in the "proper" way.
+I created the agent in an attempt to learn more about coding in C#, so the code is not optimized or written in the "proper" way.
 It was a fun project and I hope it may be useful to people for red team assessments and penetration testing.

 ## Features
 - 3.5/4.0 .NET compatibility